www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/harvest/_tracking_links.md

 # Tracking Links

-Tracking Links are a way of tracking which URLs are posted from which referrers/sources linking back to any combination of job posts, job boards, and jobs.
+Tracking Links are URLs which allow users to track the source and/or referrer of candidates who applied through the link.
+Greenhouse generates Tracking Links by appending a token to the end of a job post or job boad URL.
+These tokens represent a combination of source_id and/or referrer_id, and can link back to a job post, job board, or job.

 ## The tracking link object